codeneuro/neurofinder/README.md

 ## data sets
 Data sets for evaluating algorithms have been kindly provided by the following individuals and labs:
 - Simon Peron & Karel Svoboda / Janelia Research Campus
-- Adam Packer, Lloyd Russell, & Michael Hausser / UCL
+- Adam Packer, Lloyd Russell & Michael Hausser / UCL
-- (others coming soon...)
+- Jeff Zaremba, Patrick Kaifosh & Attila Losonczy / Columbia
+- Nicholas Sofroniew & Karel Svoboda / Janelia Research Campus
+- Philipp Bethge and Fritjof Helmchen / University of Zurich (in preparation)

-All data hosted on Amazon S3 and availiable through the CodeNeuro [data portal](http://datasets.codeneuro.org)
+All data hosted on Amazon S3 and training availiable through the CodeNeuro [data portal](http://datasets.codeneuro.org)

 ## environment
-All jobs will be run on an Amazon EC2 cluster in a standardized environment running Thunder, with the following specs and included libraries:
+All jobs will be run on an Amazon EC2 cluster in a standardized environment. **We provide Docker containers with an interactive version of this same environment running in Jupyter notebooks.** This is useful for testing and developing algorithms, but is currently limited to only one node.

+The environment has following specs and included libraries:

 - Python v2.7.6
 - Spark v1.3.0